 General principles of signal acquisition, amplification processing, recording and display in medical instruments.
 System design, construction and evaluation techniques will be emphasized.
 Methods of real-time signal processing will be reviewed and implemented in the laboratory.
 Each student will design, construct and demonstrate a functional medical instrument and collect and analyze data with that instrument.

 The Design Health Program is a patient-focused program that discovers the pressing needs in healthcare and assembles teams from across engineering, business, medicine and other disciplines to create real-world solutions.
 The program provides an immersive learning experience where teams don't solve pre-defined problems, but actively identify, validate and prioritize problems that will impact human health.
 During this nine-month extracurricular, members of each team will gather data and insight into the clinical environment and use structured ethnography tools to identify unmet, underserved and unarticulated needs.
+MEDx is actively involved in the Design Health program, from assisting mentors in identifying potential fellows to providing funding.
 Learn more